Kakalinn/BerNF/README.md

 > proc example.in

-The output is useful information about the relations, such as teh possibles key, whether it is 3NF or BCNF, and which functional violate 3NF or BCNF (if any).
+The output is useful information about the relations, such as the possibles key, whether it is 3NF or BCNF, and which functional violate 3NF or BCNF (if any).